emartineznunez/AutoMeKin/docs/analysis.md

 </p>

-Additionally, the properties of the reaction network can be obtained, like the average shortest path length, the average clustering coefficient, the transitivity, etc.
+Additionally, the properties of the reaction network can be obtained using the following script:

-To generate those properties run the following script:
 ```bash
 amk_rxn_stats.py FINALDIR
 ```

-the properties will be printed in a file called `rxn_stats.txt`.
+Properties like the average shortest path length, the average clustering coefficient or the transitivity will be printed in a file called `rxn_stats.txt`.